maria-mata/fridge-to-table/README.md

 ## About Me
 I am a Web Development student at Galvanize in Denver.
-After 9 years working as an event and conference organizer, I decided to take my career in a more creative direction, which led me to develop an interest in learning to code and build responsive web apps.
+After 9 years working as an event and conference organizer, I decided to take my career in a more creative direction, which led me to develop an interest in coding and building web apps.